 "CRM solutions were often proposed to tackle customer data management problems," Foo Kune said.
 "The idea was that you could get 'all of your data in one place' to use for sales, marketing and customer service.
 The promise was they'd break down silos in enterprises and design a view of the customer that wasn’t specific to sales or marketing or customer service.
 That sounds familiar to the promise of CDPs, doesn’t it?"

 Once customer data has been combined into a CDP, the ability to unify user profiles into a single record gives marketers the ability to form a 360-degree view of their customers.
 These customer profiles can then be segmented into groups to allow for better targeting of valuable audience segments.

-CRMs are also more limited in scope than CDPs as they do not necessarily provide the development environment or integration flexibility to support the full customer experience cycle, as well as being more focused on managing customer interactions, business transactions and process management.
+CRMs are also more limited in scope than CDPs, as they do not necessarily provide the development environment or integration flexibility to support the full customer experience cycle.
+CRM systems are more focused on managing customer behavior, business transactions and process management.

 Related Download: Customer Data Platforms Buyer’s Guide